-Impact fees collected for 2018 were \$14,820.
+Impact fees collected for 2019 were \$10,599.
 Impact fees are collected as a result of development growth in Archuleta County and the Town of Pagosa Springs.
 Impact Fees are collected and distributed to the District through the Town of Pagosa Springs.
 They are used to reduce the burden of new development on current and future services.
 These impact fees provide financial assistance in order to meet the funding requirements needed for future apparatus, equipment, stations and training facilities.
+The Town of Pagosa Springs, Colorado put a moratorium on the collection of the impact fees and will not be collecting impact fees for the District.